Ralph Stacey and the End of Managed Change

 5. From Driver to Skilled Participant

-Noticing Patterns: Paying attention to who is included and excluded from conversations, which topics are discussable and which are not, where anxiety is being expressed and where it is being suppressed.
-This connects to Kahneman’s work on attention where System 1 processing causes leaders to see what they expect to see and miss the signals that contradict their assumptions.
-Stacey asks leaders to attend to precisely the signals that their cognitive biases are filtering out.
+Skilled participation means three things.
+First, noticing patterns: paying attention to who is included and excluded from conversations, which topics are discussable and which are not, where anxiety is being expressed and where it is being suppressed.
+Kahneman’s work on attention is relevant here: System 1 causes leaders to see what they expect and miss the signals that contradict their assumptions.
+Stacey asks leaders to attend to precisely the signals their cognitive biases are filtering out.

-Disrupting Repetitive Patterns: Making gestures that force the organisation off its script.
+Second, disrupting repetitive patterns: making gestures that force the organisation off its script.
 When every meeting follows the same structure, produces the same outputs, and avoids the same topics, the pattern has become self-reinforcing.
 The skilled participant introduces a question, a challenge, or a different voice that breaks the repetition and creates the possibility of something new emerging.

 6. The Courage to Not Know

-This is an uncomfortable truth.
-The American psychologist, Seligman, describes learned helplessness as the condition that arises when people repeatedly experience a lack of control and stop trying.
-Stacey would argue that the opposite condition is equally dangerous, the idea that we are completely in control.
-Most transformation leadership operates in this second mode where the confident executive who “owns the vision” and “drives the change” is exacting control to manage their own anxiety, and this prevents them from noticing what is actually emerging.
+Seligman describes learned helplessness as the condition that arises when people repeatedly experience a lack of control and stop trying.
+Stacey would argue that the opposite condition is equally dangerous: the illusion that we are completely in control.
+Most transformation leadership operates in this second mode.
+The confident executive who “owns the vision” and “drives the change” is managing their own anxiety, and this management prevents them from noticing what is actually emerging.
+Dekker offers a complementary view: when we look at complex system failures retrospectively, we construct neat causal narratives that make the outcome seem inevitable.
+But the people inside the situation at the time did not have this clarity.
+They were making locally rational decisions under uncertainty.

 (An Organisational Prompt is something you can do now....)